-White-painted rectangular hall-church of 1815 built to replace church of 1636 damaged by fire.
+White-painted rectangular hall-church of 1815 built to replace an earlier church.
 Birdcage bellcote on the east gable.
 Apse and porch added and the windows given their present appearance re-ordered in 1931-3.
 The west gallery was added in 1840.
 The interior was re-ordered in 1931-3 retaining the mid-18th century enclosed central communion table.
 The communion table in the apse and the pulpit date from 1931-3.
 Stained glass in the apse, of St Paul, Our Lord as the Good Shepherd and St Andrew, are by R Douglas McLundie.
 Memorial plaques to John Semple, Covenanting minister, and John Loudon MacAdam, roads pioneer.
 Covenanter’s grave.

 Open by arrangement